aumartinez/mvc-php/README.md

 ### Constant names

-Constant names are all upercased, example: MY_CONSTANT.
+Constant names are all uppercased, example: MY_CONSTANT.

 ### Function and variables names

-Function and variable names are lowercased and can follow if desired an "camel case" format, or separated by a valid character like "_".
+Function and variable names are lowercased and can follow if desired a "camel case" format, or separated by a valid character like "_".

 Name examples: $myMethod or $my_method, $myVariable or $my_variable.